slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 - **Playlog**: Resolved list of media segments to be played (fine-grained playout plan)
 - **As-run log**: Record of what actually aired
 - **Grid block**: Smallest schedulable time unit (aligned with channel grid)
-- **Daypart**: Named block of time for visual organization (via SchedulePlanLabel, optional and visual only)
+- **Daypart**: Named block of time represented as a Zone within a SchedulePlan

 ## See also